 Fishermen by trade in their native country, they gravitated to the work they knew best.
 Over 90% of the shrimp they netted were dried and shipped to China or Chinese communities throughout the US.
 The museum at China Camp Village helps tell the story of these hardy shrimp fishermen.

 Facilities and Activities

-At Back Ranch Meadows Campground reservations can be made all year-round by calling Reserve America at 1-800-444-PARK (7275).
+At Back Ranch Meadows Campground reservations can be made all year-round by calling Reserve America at 1-800-444-PARK (7275) or going to reserveamerica.com.
 All campsites at Back Ranch Meadows campground are HIKE-IN SITES for tent-camping only.
 Visitors must handcarry all equipment from the parking lot to the campsites.
 Campsites range from 50-300 yards from the parking lot.
 Eight persons maximum are allowed in each site.
 Check in time is 2pm or later and check out is Noon.

 Enroute camping is available for RV's with a grey water holding tank for one night only.
 No dump station or hook-ups are available.
 Enroute Camping is limited to space availability.
 Check in for enroute camping is 6pm and check out is 9am.

 A "Hike and Bike" site is available for those who travel to China Camp on foot or by bicycle.